mytoandeptrai/BLOG-AI/README.md

  ## Contribution Guidelines

-Thank you for considering contributing to our AI-powered blog generator project!
+Thank you for considering contributing to my blog generator project!
 Please follow these guidelines to ensure smooth collaboration:

 1. Fork the repository to your GitHub account.
 2. Clone the forked repository to your local machine: